 Clients will have expectations of the type of agency they want to work with to fill positions.
 If you try to appeal to everyone, you appeal to no one.
 Who is your ideal client?
 What type of personality do they have?
 Do they want to work with the agency who has won the most awards?
 Or the fastest to fill roles?
 Or the one who has the best connections?
 The agency who understands their specific sector?
 Figure out why they choose you and shout about that.

-The next instalment in this series will cover SEO meta titles and descriptions.
+The next instalment in this series will cover recruitment agency SEO keyphrases.